-More than 2000 animals belonging to 150 species from all over the Alps are awaiting you in Europe's highest zoo.
-Visitors of all ages will have a great time at the Alpenzoo: the kinglet weighing only 5 grams is a real lightweight whereas the bearded vulture with its 3 m wingspan is the largest bird in the Alps.
-This is a special experience for the whole family!
+More than 2000 animals belonging to 150 species from all over the Alps are awaiting you in Europe’s highest zoo.
+Big or small, many rare Alpine animals call the Innsbruck Alpenzoo home.
+The kinglet, weighing only 5 grams, is a real lightweight, whereas the bearded vulture with a wingspan of 3 m is the largest bird in the Alps.

-The world's oldest cog locomotives run exclusively by steam are more than 117 years old.
+The world’s oldest cog locomotives run exclusively by steam are more than 120 years old.
 Whistling locomotives, hissing and steaming valves, pounding pistons, and hammering bursts of exhaust guarantee an unforgettable steam train experience.
-With a gradient of 16% and a 45 min. ride, you will reach the Achensee from the Jenbach train station.
-The Achensee is Tyrol's largest lake, and there is a direct connection to Achenseeschifffahrt, which will take you on a boat ride on the lake.
+You can board the steam train at the Mayrhofen train station, or you can take the Zillertalbahn, which runs every 30 minutes.
+With a gradient of 16% and a 45 min. ride, you will reach the crystal-clear Achensee from the Jenbach train station.
+The Achensee is Tyrol’s largest lake, and there is a direct connection to the Achenseeschifffahrt, which will take you on a boat ride on the lake.

-The Hall mint museum - birthplace of the thaler and modern dollar - looks back upon a past in which wealth meant hard cash, money still possessed a magical gleam, and currencies were as hard as the materials they were made from.
-Modern audio guides will lead visitors through half a millennium of the history of European coins.
+The Hall mint museum – birthplace of the thaler and modern dollar – looks back on a past in which wealth meant hard cash, money still possessed a magical gleam, and currencies were as hard as the materials they were made from.
+Modern audio guides lead visitors through a half millennium of the history of European coins.

 The impressive Kufstein fortress has long since secured itself a spot among the most popular excursion destinations in Tyrol.
-The opportunity to travel back in time has a magnetic draw for locals, tourists, and those going on day excursions.
-The elaborately restored fortress represents the "pearl of Tyrol" and offers visitors a stunning array of impressions and services.
+The fortress will take you on a journey back in time and to this day still represents the “pearl of Tyrol”.

 Haus der Völker

-With an exhibition surface of 1000m², the only anthropology museum in western Austria displays more than 1,000 exhibits from the collection of Africa expert and photographer Gert Chesi.
-The majority of the museum is dedicated to Africa and its art and culture; important depictions of Buddha along with Chinese archaeological finds constitute the heart of the Asian collection.
+With an exhibition surface of 1000m², the only anthropology museum in western Austria displays more than 1000 exhibits from the collection of Africa expert and photographer Gert Chesi.
+The majority of the museum is dedicated to Africa and its art and culture; important depictions of Buddha along with Chinese archaeological finds constitute the heart of the Asia collection.

-On the Inn river, the medieval town of Rattenberg is nestled up against the castle hill.
-The 600 inhabitants of Rattenberg, which is Austria's smallest town, live in the carefully restored town houses.
-Rattenberg is also called the "Glass City" and offers all kinds of beautiful glass: engraved and painted glass, crystal glass, plates, cups, bowls, etc. You can also watch glass blowers demonstrate their skills.
+On the Inn River, the medieval town of Rattenberg is nestled up against the castle hill.
+The 600 inhabitants of Rattenberg, which is Austria’s smallest town, live in the carefully restored town houses.
+Rattenberg is also called the “City of Glass”.
+Here you will find all kinds of beautiful glass, and you can also watch glass blowers demonstrate their skills.

-The Wolfsklamm in Stans has been open for more than 100 years.
-Since then, thousands of visitors have seen this unique natural spectacle and the Stallenbach, which creates a white spray and emerald green glow as it rushes through the gorge.
-The bridges and wooden walkways are hand-crafted masterpieces that lead over 354 m up to the Georgenberg, where the entrance to the Alpenpark Karwendel is located.
+The Wolfsklamm gorge in Stans has been open for over 100 years.
+The Stallenbach stream and its waterfalls create a white spray and emerald-green glow as it rushes into the gorge.
+The bridges and wooden walkways are handcrafted masterpieces that lead up 354 m to the Georgenberg, where the entrance to the Alpenpark Karwendel is located.